 Space is what permits the body to live and carry on behaviors, most of which are autonomic and can NEVER be made voluntary (such as beating your own heart).
 Others, such as hearing (autonomic/involuntary) can be made voluntary and conscious, when it becomes listening.

 All of these dimensions can be implicit (involuntary) or explicit (voluntary).
 When we are lost in aperceptions of a time that is not right now, this is usually an involuntary process.
-That is the difference betwenn cognition (implicit) and metacognition (explicit).
-Our theory is that these flights of aperception are being generated by the autonomic nervous system as a novel yet maladaptive attempt to complete a threat response cycle.
+That is the difference between cognition (implicit) and metacognition (explicit).
+Our theory is that these flights of aperception are being generated by the autonomic nervous system as a novel yet dysfunctional attempt to complete a threat response cycle.
 It is maladaptive because:

 Our biology requires motor expressions (behaviors) to successfully complete these cycles, and aperceptions in the form of associative thoughts cannot do that.